Purpose

 - pick the upstream to serve individual subrequests.

-The Solana proxy enables that each time a procedure requires data it reaches out to the upstream with the lowest round-trip latency from the Executor server.
+The Solana proxy ensures that each time a procedure requests data, it reaches the upstream with the lowest round-trip latency from the Executor server.

 Dashboard & API Layer